 7 best essential oils for sunburn

-When doing a research on what essential oils are good for sunburn, I took the following factors into consideration:
+When doing research on what essential oils are good for sunburn, I took the following factors into consideration:

 - The oils have anti-inflammatory and healing properties